 Associate in Science in Business Administration

 The Hospitality Management Associate in Science in Business Administration program combines industry-focused coursework with general business and management coursework.
-Industry-focused courses, such as Food & Beverage Management and Conference & Convention Planning, provide specific skills needed in this field.
-The Cooperative Field Experience is a key component of the program, giving students real industry experience and a related course focused on career development and workplace issues.
+Industry-focused courses, such as Food & Beverage Management and Convention and Event Sales and Planning, provide specific skills needed in this field.
+The Internship is a key component of the program, giving students real industry experience and a related course focused on career development and workplace issues.

 Career and Transfer Outlook:

-This program prepares students to begin or advance in careers in hotel and restaurant management, conference and convention planning, and hospitality sales.
-Graduates enter the growing hospitality industry as management trainees, and in assistant supervisory positions.
-Although the program is not primarily intended to prepare students to transfer to a bachelor’s degree program, some students do transfer to bachelor’s degree programs in hospitality management.
+This program prepares students to begin or advance in careers in hotel and restaurant management, convention and event planning, and hospitality sales.
+Graduates enter the growing hospitality industry as management trainees, and supervisory positions.
+Although the program is not primarily intended to prepare students to transfer to a bachelor’s degree program, many students do transfer to bachelor’s degree programs in hospitality management.